 I think about it a bit like this.

-Being an entrepreneur is not like taking risks as people do for us in the military, you are not risking your life like they are.
-As an entrepreneur, if it goes wrong, so long as you haven’t mortgaged your house or been unethical or immoral, you’re only risk is having to find a different job!
+Being an entrepreneur is not like taking risks as people do for us in the military.
+You are not risking your life like they are.
+As an entrepreneur, if it goes wrong, so long as you haven’t mortgaged your house or been unethical or immoral, the only risk is having to find a different job!

 In being an entrepreneur you need to have a huge appetite for risk.
 It’s a killer world out there and you can fail.